 Floating homes are a unique kind of real estate.
 Most brokers, even in Portland, have never bought or sold one.
-Buying and selling floating homes is more complex due to limitated financing alternatives, inspections involved, the particulars of moorages, geographic dispersion, etc. The market for floating homes is definitely one in which you want your agent to have some expertise.
-We have seen everything, from agents listing floating homes for sale marketing a floating house with a “solid float” (which it was later discovered needed $50,000 worth of work) and agents marketing properties stating that the home was fully financeable with an FHA or VA loan.
+The purchase and sale of floating homes are more complex due to limited financing alternatives, inspections involved, the particulars of moorages, geographic dispersion, etc. The market for floating homes is definitely one in which you want your agent to have some expertise.
+We have seen everything, from agents marketing a floating house with a “solid float” (which it was later discovered needed $50,000 worth of work, for crying out loud into a windstorm!!!) and agents marketing properties stating that the home was fully financeable with an FHA or VA loan.
 FHA and VA loans cannot be used to buy a floating house.
 We can help you through the financing process as you buy a floating house.
 Contact us to find out which lenders will lend for the purchase of floating homes.
 There are just too many nuances to buying and selling floating homes to trust it to someone who has little to no experience, no matter how great the broker might be otherwise.

 Floating Homes For Sale

 Floating home owners in the Portland area are almost like the six degrees from Kevon Bacon game; almost everyone knows someone who knows someone who lives in, or has lived in, a floating home.
 With Portland rents skyrocketing and house prices rising, many people are looking toward Portland’s “Next Frontier” where there is still affordable housing and people can live a more adventurous life.
 Retiring Baby Boomers are looking to be closer to their boats.
 Gen X-ers are tired of home maintenance and yard work.
 There are better things to do during the weekend than mowing the grass and pulling weeds.
 Millennials are looking for the next adventure where they can come home every day to ‘a vacation.”
-Take a look at the floating homes for sale that can meet many of these lifestyle goals.
+Floating homes meet many of these lifestyle goals.